Richard Stengel: Published works

-Stengel’s latest book, “Information Wars,” has been praised by Madeleine Albright, Walter Isaacson and Jon Meacham.
-It tells the story of his efforts to combat both Russian disinformation and ISIS messaging from the State Department, and the eventual formation of the Global Engagement Center, the one government agency tasked with fighting the global epidemic of disinformation.
-The book’s final chapter details what can be done about disinformation, everything from amending the Communications and Decency Act to make the big platform companies more liable for their content to making media literacy a compulsory subject in high school.
+In 2019, Stengel published Information Wars, which has been praised by Madeleine Albright, Walter Isaacson and Jon Meacham.
+It tells the story of his efforts to combat both Russian disinformation and ISIS messaging from the State Department, and the eventual formation of the Global Engagement Center, tasked with fighting the global epidemic of disinformation.
+The book's final chapter details what can be done about disinformation.

+In December 2022, Audible released Stengel's 10-part podcast, Mandela: The Lost Tapes, which uses more than 60 hours of taped interviews Stengel did with Mandela for Long Walk to Freedom.
+The tapes had never before been released in their entirety.
+The podcast tells the story of Mandela's life, the making of Long Walk to Freedom, and the unusual friendship between Mandela and Stengel.
+The podcast was covered by The New York Times, Washington Post, the Today Show, The Guardian, and The Times of London.
+AudioFile called it “a compelling work that makes history come alive.”

 Personal life

 Stengel is married to Mary Pfaff, a native of South Africa.
-They have two sons, Gabe and Anton.
-The couple met while Stengel was in South Africa working on Nelson Mandela's autobiography, and Mandela was godfather to their oldest son, Gabriel.
+They have two sons, Gabriel and Anton.
+The couple met while Stengel was in South Africa working on Nelson Mandela's autobiography.
+Mandela was godfather to their oldest son, Gabriel.

 Honorary degrees

-Stengel delivered the commencement address and received honorary doctorates from Wittenberg University in 2009, Wheaton College in 2011 and Butler University in 2012.
+Stengel delivered the commencement address for and received honorary doctorates from Wittenberg University in 2009, Wheaton College in 2011 and Butler University in 2012.